Bishnoi

-Bishnoi (also known as Vishnoi) is a community found in the Western Thar Desert and northern states of India.
-They follow a set of 29 principles/commandments given by Guru Jambheshwar (also known as Guru Jambhoji, Guru Jambha) (1451-1536).
-They are a sub-sect of the Vaishnav Sampraday.
-As of 2019, there are an estimated 600,000 followers of Bishnoi Panth residing in north and central India.
+The Bishnoi, also spelled as Vishnoi, is a Hindu Vaishnava community or panth found in the Western Thar Desert and northern states of India.
+The Bishnoi community is turned into a Hindu caste with time.
+It has a set of 29 Niyamas (principles/commandments) given by Guru Jambheshwar (also known as Guru Jambhoji, Guru Jambha) (1451–1536).
+As of 2010, there are an estimated 600,000 followers of Bishnoi Panth residing in northern and central India.
 Shree Guru Jambheshwar founded the sect at Samrathal Dhora in 1485 and his teachings, comprising 120 shabads, are known as Shabadwani.
 He preached for the next 51 years, travelling across India.
 The preaching of Guru Jambhoji inspires his followers as well as environmental protectors.

-Bishnoi sect admitted members from a variety of castes including Jats, Bania, Charans, Rajputs, and Brahmins.
+Etymology

+The term bishnoi is believed to be derived from bis (twenty) and nau (nine) and hence, it denotes the twenty nine principles of their sect.

+Origin

+Bishnoi is a panth who adopted the 29 principles which emphasised social ethics, environmental conservation and personal hygiene.
+These people’s are mostly from the Jat community.

+However they also includes some members from Bania, Rajput, Khati and Gaena.

+Clan structure

+There are 360 gotras of Bishnois which are considered to be of equal social status and they regulate marriage alliances.
+These gotras include Pawar, Godara, Khichore, Dhaka, Biria etc.

 History

-Bishnoi Panth was founded by Shree Guru Jambheshwar (1451-1536), also known as Jambhoji.
-Some people have used the term Vishnoi, meaning followers of Vishan(Vishnu's name in local dialect), while most refer to themselves as Bishnoi.
-Adherents are also known as Jambeshwarpanthi because of their devotion to their Guru; Jambeshwar.
+Bishnoi Panth was founded by Shree Guru Jambheshwar (1451–1536), also known as Jambhoji.
+Some people have used the term Vishnoi, meaning followers of Vishan (Vishnu's name in local dialect), while most refer to themselves as Bishnoi.
+Adherents are also known as Jambeshwarpanthi because of their devotion to their Guru, Jambeshwar.

-Shree Guru Jambeshwar announced a set of 29 tenets.
+Shree Guru Jambeshwar announced a set of 29 Niyamas(Tenets).
 These were contained in a document called Shabadwani, written in the Nagri script, which consists of 120 shabads.
-Of his 29 tenets, ten are directed towards personal hygiene and maintaining good basic health, seven for healthy social behaviour, and four tenets to the worship of God.
-Eight tenets have been prescribed to preserve bio-diversity and encourage good animal husbandry.
+Of his 29 Niyamas, ten are directed towards personal hygiene and maintaining good basic health, seven for healthy social behaviour, and four tenets to the worship of God.
+Eight Niyamas have been prescribed to preserve bio-diversity and encourage good animal husbandry.
 These include a ban on killing animals and cutting green trees, and providing protection to all life forms.
 The community is also directed to see that the firewood they use is devoid of small insects.
 Wearing blue clothes is prohibited because the dye for colouring them is obtained by cutting a large quantity of shrubs.
+They are called the first eco-warriors due to their pro-active approach in conserving ecological balance and protecting the environment.
+The word Bishnoi is derived from 'bis' and 'noi'.
+In the local language, 'Bis' means '20’ and 'Noi' means '9’.
+When both are added, the sum is 29.

 29 rules or principles

-The 29 principles of Bishnois are as follows:
+The 29 principles (20 Niyamas + 9 Yamas) of Bishnois are as follows: